bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I took my English Proficiency exam (IELTS) on the 18th of this month and got a CEFR C1 Advanced.
-One step closer to my PhD—hooray! :grin: :star2:
+:grin: I took my English Proficiency exam (IELTS) on the 18th of this month and got a CEFR C1 Advanced.
+One step closer to my PhD—hooray!

 <!-- A simple inline announcement with Markdown emoji! :sparkles: :smile: -->